 Phone: 067 42342

-From main entrance turn left at end of corridor on left hand side
+From the main entrance, turn left at the end of corridor on the left hand side

 Radiology uses medical imaging to diagnose and treat diseases.
 The Radiology Department provides a range of services including: breast ultrasound, cath lab, CT scans, endoscopy, fluoroscopy, hybrid theatre vascular imaging, interventional radiology therapy, mammogram, MRI scans, nuclear medicine, obstetric ultrasound, ultrasound and x-ray.

 CT scans or CAT scans use x-rays and a computer to create detailed images of the inside of the body.
 They are used to diagnose a number of conditions including: damage to bones stroke cancer How CT scans work A CT scanner is a large ring-shaped machine.
 The x-ray scanner inside the ring rotates in small movements around your body as you lie on a bed that moves backwards and forwards through the ring.
 As you move through the machine, the scanner uses a series of x-ray beams to scan parts of your body and build up detailed images.
 It is a painless procedure and lasts from 10 to 20 minutes, depending on the type of CT scan you are having.

 Referrals and Appointments